Keeping your new baby safe

 - Always put kids in car seats when they're in the car.
-Use a rear-facing seat, placed in the back seat, for as long as possible until kids are 2 years of age or at least up to the height and weight limit of the particular seat being used.
+Use a rear-facing seat, placed in the back seat, until kids reach the height and weight limit of the particular seat being used.
 Visit the Safe Kids Worldwide website at safekids.org for more information on car seats throughout childhood.

 - Don't leave a baby unattended on beds, changing tables or other furniture.